zeddee/Content/go-ethereum-guides/go-ethereum-docker/README.md

 Docker is a container service that you can run on your local machine.

+## Why would you want to run a private Ethereum node?

+* Consistent environments for development and production.
+* Own your Ethereum account and keys.

-## Run an Ethereum node in a Docker container
+## Run a Private Ethereum node in a Docker container

+WARNING: The following instructions show you how to start a local Ethereum node with Docker.
+You MUST publish the RPC ports at 0.0.0.0 when running a node in a docker container.
+Because a container should have a single purpose, the rpc service

 1. Create a "data" directory.
 Docker containers cannot and should not be used to hold data that needs to be persistent.
 You can either persist data in Docker "volumes" (`docker volume create <volume_name>`) to allow Docker to create virtual volumes that it manages for you (necessary in container orchestration and deploying to a Docker-compatible cloud compute service), or tell Docker to mount a local directory (useful in development environments, where you might want easy access to the contents of mounted volumes) as a local directory.
 2. Run the `ethereum/client-go` container.